LeoPBgit/project-boxcar-brand-guide/memory-bank/progress.md

 - Some interactive elements may not work correctly on older browsers (IE11)
 - Mobile menu toggle animation sometimes stutters on low-end devices
 - Color contrast checker may give incorrect results for certain color combinations with transparency
+- "Failed to load resource: net::ERR_FILE_NOT_FOUND" error appears when loading the website

 ### Limitations
 - No search functionality for finding specific guidelines quickly